 women being in Jesus' retinue during his ministry.
 In the culture of Palestine during the

-1st century CE, these female followers would have had to be married to Jesus and/or
+1st century CE, these female followers would have had to be married to Jesus or

-the disciples, or they were prostitutes.
-One assumes the former, because
+to one of the disciples, or they were prostitutes.
+Jesus was probably married, because

 one would otherwise expect the Pharisees to repeatedly and viciously

-criticize Jesus for moral laxity if he was followed by a crowd of hookers.
-It has
+criticize Jesus for moral laxity if he was unmarried.
+Jewish society strongly

 pressured men to marry while young; if Jesus remained single, then one

-would have expected the Pharisees to criticize him for remaining a
+would have expected the Pharisees to also criticize him for remaining a

 bachelor.
 Luke 8:3 indicates that one of the women who followed Jesus was